 In order to make sure that our office is able to provide the support that you need, it is strongly recommended sufficient time to plan and to consult the guidelines on this site is incorporated.

 1. Formulate research questions

 Formulating your research questions is a critical step in this process as these questions will guide your research from how you design your study to how you analyze and report your results.
-Your research questions should be clear and purposeful.
-With clear research questions, it should be obvious what your research is trying to accomplish.
+Your research questions should be clear and purposeful about what your research is trying to accomplish.
 Additionally, the rationale for your study should go beyond “I’m interested to know;” there should be practical or theoretical implications for your study.
 In order to develop strong research questions, it is important to review the literature relevant to your topic.
-It is likely that researchers have already addressed they topic you wish to study and their work can inform the theoretical framing and research design that you use.
+It is likely that researchers have already addressed the topic you wish to study, and their work can inform the theoretical framing and research design that you use.
 For those with little experience conducting a literature review, consider consulting the Research Services staff at Ladd Library.

 2. Consider whether you really need to conduct a survey